Section 1: Introduction

 Providing in-house Health Care Facilities: Most of the workplaces now provide their employees with in-house health care facilities like yoga rooms, gyms, etc. Such arrangements made from the employers’ end is a good way to lure employees to adopt a healthier lifestyle in between their busy schedule.
 Also, another option that is feasible here is to provide your employees with sponsored or subsidized gym memberships.

 Using Corporate Wellness Application: Everything is now available within the reach of our fingertips and this goes the same for our health as well.
-Using a corporate wellness application like that of Vantage Fit allows employers to run multiple health challenges over a period of time.
+Using a corporate wellness application like that of Vantage Fit allows employers to run multiple wellness challenges over a period of time.
 Moreover, it also lets the employers incentivize the employees who are able to achieve their health goals at the end of every challenge.
 This way it benefits both the employee and employers.
 Employers are able to track their employees’ health progress over time.
 And incentivization motivates the employees to take up challenges, engage in healthy competition and complete challenges to earn rewards.

 Section 6: How To Encourage Workplace Wellness